 I know it is not easy being a family member, carer or friend of a polio survivor who having recovered from polio with many years of stable functioning is now having new problems of pain, fatigue, weakness and difficulties with tasks of daily living.

-Does the following describe the Polio Survivor you know?
-Are they strong willed, determined to succeed especially when someone told them they can’t manage that, and who works endless hours a day including helping others?
+Does the following describe the polio survivor you know?
+Are they strong willed, determined to succeed especially when someone told them they can’t manage that, and works endless hours a day including helping others?

 It is important to make clear that we can have every other condition instead of PPS or as well as so an accurate assessment by a health professional and preferably one with polio knowledge and experience is essential.

 Here is a little story….

 A male polio survivor who recovered fairly well had a large garden of which he was extremely proud.
 For 35 years he had worked hard and landscaped it with a large and productive vegetable patch.